 Your decision to spay or neuter your dog will significantly impact its behavior.

 Neutering a male can reduce or eliminate testosterone-driven behaviors like territorial marking, roaming, and aggression toward other males.
 It will not, however, change his core personality.
+Spaying a female eliminates her heat cycles, the risk of pyometra, and the unwanted attention of male dogs.

 Frequently Asked Questions